Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 Oktober 2024 15.28.35 UTC
+- WIB: Sabtu, 19 Oktober 2024 16.23.30 UTC
-- WITA: Sabtu, 19 Oktober 2024 16.28.35 UTC
+- WITA: Sabtu, 19 Oktober 2024 17.23.30 UTC
-- WIT: Sabtu, 19 Oktober 2024 17.28.35 UTC
+- WIT: Sabtu, 19 Oktober 2024 18.23.30 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational